thegooddocsproject/templates/quickstarts/about-quickstarts.md

 ## Introduction

 The quickstart is intended for introducing your users to your product or framework for the first time.
-It focuses on the **hero feature** of the product and helps your users' to start using the product as quickly as possible.
+It focuses on the **hero feature** of the product and helps your users to start using the product as quickly as possible.

 A good quickstart answers the following questions: